 State employees who travel on state business may be eligible for a reimbursement for incidental expenses.

-(1) Travelers will be reimbursed for actual out-of-pocket costs for incidental items such as baggage tips and transportation costs.
+(1) Travelers will be reimbursed for actual out-of-pocket costs for incidental items such as baggage tips, transportation costs, maid service, and bellman.

-(a) Tips for maid service, doormen, and meals are not reimbursable.
+(a) Tips for doormen and meals are not reimbursable.